arshabazov/data_structures/README.md

 # Notes on Data Structures and Programming Technieques (CPSC 223)

-### Implementation of commond data structures and algorithms in C language
+### Implementation of common data structures and algorithms in C language

 ###### Data structures:
 - vector